DPLibs/DPUIKit-swift/README.md

 ## MVVM
 A screen or part of a screen is described as follows:

-`DPViewController` - deals with displaying views and navigating to other screens.
-Stores an instance `DPViewModel`.
+`DPViewController` deals with displaying views and navigating to other screens.
+* Stores an instance `DPViewModel`.
 And implements a protocol `DPViewModelOutput` for processing signals from `DPViewModel`.
+* Stores an instance `DPViewRouter` to implement navigation.
+* Stores an instance `DPViewErrorHandler` for handling and displaying errors.

 ```swift
 open class DPViewController: UIViewController, DPViewProtocol, DPViewModelOutput {